| || || |

 On September 5th, in 1970, Janis Joplin took to the studio for her first of many recording sessions covering the Kris Kisstofferson & Fred Foster song ‘Me & Bobby McGhee.
 It was known in the Rock circuit that Kristofferson & Joplin were good friends and on again off again lovers during the duration of Janis’ singing career up to her death.
 She gained a number one US Singles Chart hit with the cover song following her death in 1971.

 She and Otis Redding are the first and second artist to have singles that hit the number one slot on the US Chart posthumously.
 Redding’s song was (Sittin’ On) The Dock of the Bay.
-Both artists saw way more notoriety and fame following their deaths, rather than when they were alive, which is a common them amongst music admirers.
+Both artists saw way more notoriety and fame following their deaths, rather than when they were alive, which is a common theme surrounding music admirers and lovers of art.

 On September 5th, in 1997, Neo Soul innovator & Soulquarian-Erykah Badu racked up at the 3rd Annual Soul Train Lady of Soul Awards show.
 She won three awards in all: Best New Artist, Best Album (Baduizm), Best Song (On & On), and Best Single (On & On).
 Erykah was very pregnant at the time with Outkast’s Andre 3000’s child that would be named Seven.